-REPORT OF THE CHAIRMAN OF THE COMMITTEE ON STUDENT PERSONNEL PRACTICES ber for the administration of the medical college admissions test.
+REPORT OF THE CHAIRMAN OF THE COMMITTEE ON STUDENT PERSONNEL PRACTICES

 DR. CARLYLE F. JACOBSEN: The report of the Committee has been distributed.
 It has been the topic of discussion in several of the round tables and at a meeting of the Committee yesterday afternoon.
 I will not, therefore, comment on the material that is contained in the body of this report, but report actions and recommendations made by this committee at its meeting last Thursday.